Vectorial1024/open-location-code-php/README.md

 # open-location-code-php
 This is a modern PHP port of the `google/open-location-code` repository.
-Please visit https://github.com/google/open-location-code for discussion and up-to-date information about Open Location Code itself.
+Please visit https://github.com/google/open-location-code for discussion and up-to-date information about Open Location Code (aka "Plus Code") itself.
 This repository only concerns the PHP implementation.

 But still, a short quote from said repository to introduce Open Location Code (OLC):